Co-Cathedral of the Sacred Heart (Houston): 1900 to 1959

-On June 11, 1911, Bishop Gallagher laid the cornerstone of the present Sacred Heart Church.
-The church was dedicated to God's service on April 14, 1912, at a final cost of $96,669.
-The new Sacred Heart Church accommodated 800 people, and was three stories.
-After the completion of the new Sacred Heart, the temporary church became the school building.
+In June 1911, Gallagher laid the cornerstone of the new Sacred Heart Church.
+It was dedicated In April 1912 at a final cost of $96,669 ($3,298,163.12 as of January 21, 2026).
+The new three-story Sacred Heart Church accommodated 800 worshippers in its sanctuary.
+A small wooden rectory was constructed at the back of the new church.
+The temporary church was then converted into the Sacred Heart School building.

-Father Morgan J. Crow, the fourth pastor of Sacred Heart, constructed a two-story, brick rectory that was completed and occupied in 1920 to replace the wooden structure.
-In 1922, the original church building was demolished to make way for a new school building at a cost of $52,800.
+Reverend Morgan J. Crow, the fourth pastor of Sacred Heart Parish, constructed a two-story, brick rectory in 1920, replacing the original one.
+In 1922, the original school building was demolished to build a new school building costing $52,800.
+Monsignor Jerome A. Rapp, serving as pastor of Sacred Heart for 25 years, oversaw most of the interior decoration of Sacred Heart Church, including the acquisition of statuary.

-Monsignor Jerome A. Rapp, the fifth pastor of Sacred Heart (1927–1952), oversaw much of the interior decoration of the church including acquiring statuary.
-His successor, Monsignor John J. Roach, installed central heating and air-conditioning in 1953 and in 1954, expanded the parish footprint by acquiring adjacent property at Fannin and Calhoun Streets.
+Rapp's successor as pastor, Monsignor John J. Roach, installed central heating and air-conditioning in Sacred Heart Church in 1953.
+In 1954, he purchased the adjacent property at Fannin and Calhoun Streets.
 With this purchase, the parish owned an entire city block.